 For more information, see the Frequently Asked Questions, and visit the Ride Safe NY website to review safety tips for parents and children.

 Q: Where can I read more about safety tips for amusement parks?

 A: Visit RideSafeNY.com to review the safety tips for parents and children.

 Q: What about New York City?

 A: Events in the five counties of New York City – Bronx, Kings, New York, Queens, and Richmond – are inspected by the New York City Department of Buildings.
 The New York City Department of Consumer Affairs also has an Instant License Check database.

 Q: What else can I learn about each event that is listed?

-A: This site provides more details about each event, including:
+A: The Amusement Parks and Event Inspection & Violations page provides more details about each event, including: